MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/use-microsoft-access-as-a-dde-server.md

 - Office.Version=v15
 ---

-# Use Microsoft Access as a DDE Server
+# Use Microsoft Access as a DDE server

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-The System Topic
-The
-The TABLE

 Microsoft Access supports dynamic data exchange (DDE) as either a destination (client) application or a source (server) application.
 For example, an application such as Microsoft Word, acting as a client, can request data through DDE from a Microsoft Access database that's acting as a server.

 > [!TIP]
-> <P>If you need to manipulate Microsoft Access objects from another application, you may want to consider using Automation.</P>
+> If you need to manipulate Microsoft Access objects from another application, you may want to consider using Automation.

 A DDE conversation between a client and server is established on a particular topic.
 A topic can be either a data file in the format supported by the server application, or it can be the System topic, which supplies information about the server application itself.
 Once a conversation has begun on a particular topic, only a data item associated with that topic can be transferred.